feather-rs/feather/README.md

 A Minecraft server implementation written in Rust.

 ### Features
-This is a list of the current features implemented in Feather.
 - [x] Highly scalable architecture
 - [x] Anvil world loading and saving
 - [x] Physics